The Adventures of Elmo in Grouchland: Songs

+There was a song called All Alone which was to be sung by Elmo as he spends the night on the cliffside of Mount Pickanose.
+The scene was fully filmed but was cut after it upset children during test screenings.

 Soundtrack

 This 1999 album is the soundtrack to The Adventures of Elmo in Grouchland.

 This album won the Grammy Award for Best Musical Album for Children in 2000.

 "Make It Mine" is not included on the soundtrack.